kevinmoran/BeginnerDirect3D11/README.md

 This is my starter code for Direct3D11 graphics programming on Windows in a simple, procedural (C-like) style.

+No external dependencies, uses [stb_image](https://github.com/nothings/stb) for loading textures and minimal CRT features.

 Released into the public domain under the Unlicense, see LICENSE.txt.
 No warranty is implied.

 ## Code style and ethos

 This repository is provided as the resource I wish I had for learning Direct3D11.
 While tutorials and other samples exist, they are often overcomplicated for simply illustrating basic usage of the API to a beginner.
 In particular I've seen the simplest code for drawing a triangle split up into several classes and files which make the code flow very hard to follow.

 My goal is to provide a straightforward, linear series of API calls that you can follow along with; everything is written in a procedural (C-like) style rather than abstracting code away into container classes.
+It is a simplified starting point to get you started instead of production-ready code.

 Additionally I have split this repo into smaller sub-projects that gradually introduce new concepts important for realtime graphics and game programming.
 Hopefully this makes approaching these topics a bit easier.